prurigro/darkcloud-vimconfig/README.md

   * Create a file @ _~/.vim/darkcloud-path.vim_ and in it put the following: `let g:darkcloudpath="/etc/darkcloud-vimconfig"`, but replacing _"/etc/darkcloud-vimconfig"_ with the path to the _darkcloud-vimconfig_ repo folder.
   * Place _darkcloud-vimconfig_ in the default location @ _/etc/darkcloud-vimconfig_.
   * Create your own vimrc and have that set the _g:darkcloudpath_ variable before sourcing the included vimrc.
-  * Come up with some other solution that fits your setup better than these. :)

 ## Configuration ##